Ted Sundquist: Post-Broncos career

 In the 2008-2009 football season, Sundquist worked as an expert analyst and editorial commentator with ProFootballTalk.com.
-In early 2009, Sundquist was mentioned in several general manager searches across the National Football League, including the Kanasas City Chiefs who interviewed Sundquist for their open GM position.
+In early 2009, Sundquist was mentioned in several general manager searches across the National Football League, including the Kansas City Chiefs who interviewed Sundquist for their open GM position.
 In December 2010, Sundquist interviewed for the open GM position with the San Francisco 49ers.
 Sundquist was also a candidate included in the New York Jets 2013 GM search.
-Sundquist released his first book on June 7, 2013 titled Taking Your Team to the Top: How to Build and Manage Great Teams like the Pros.
+Sundquist released his first book on June 7, 2013, titled Taking Your Team to the Top: How to Build and Manage Great Teams like the Pros.
 In his book he describes the bases needed to discover persons' abilities and talents while adding to team cooperation to achieve any business goal.

-From 2008 to 2013 he was a member of the Board of Directors for the Air Force Academy Athletic Foundation which supports the programs of the Athletic Department of the United States Air Force Academy.
+From 2008 to 2013 he was a member of the board of directors for the Air Force Academy Athletic Foundation which supports the programs of the Athletic Department of the United States Air Force Academy.

-In 2010 he also was a Director of Player Personnel for the Omaha Nighthawks in the UFL.
+In 2010 he also was a director of player personnel for the Omaha Nighthawks in the UFL.